Wilfred Owen: Relationship with Sassoon

+Legacy

+Memorials

-There are memorials to Owen at Gailly, Ors, Oswestry, Birkenhead (Central Library) and Shrewsbury.
+There are memorials to Owen at Gailly near Sailly-Laurette, Ors Communal Cemetery, near St Oswalds Church in Oswestry, Birkenhead Central Library and Shrewsbury Abbey.

-On 11 November 1985, Owen was one of the 16 Great War poets commemorated on a slate stone unveiled in Westminster Abbey's Poet's Corner.
+On 11 November 1985, Owen was one of sixteen Great War poets commemorated on a slate stone unveiled in Westminster Abbey's Poet's Corner.
 The inscription on the stone is taken from Owen's "Preface" to his poems: "My subject is War, and the pity of War.
 The Poetry is in the pity."
 There is also a small museum at the Craiglockhart War Hospital, now a Napier University building, containing the "War Poets Collection".